 When you apply for an Indiana driver's license, you must surrender all valid credentials (identification card, learner’s permit, or driver's license) you hold from other states.
 If you do not hold a valid driver's license from another state, you must hold an Indiana learner's permit for 180 days before you may obtain an Indiana driver's license.

 If you are at least 18 years of age and have held a valid out-of-state driver's license from the state of your prior residence, you must visit a BMV branch to present one of the following three items: your current out-of-state driver's license, a copy of your official driving record or a verification letter.
 You must also present documentation proving your identity, lawful status, Social Security number, and Indiana residency.
-You will be required to pass a knowledge examination and a vision screening.
+You will be required to pass a vision screening.
 If your out-of-state license has been expired for more than three years or you have held an unrevoked out-of-state driver’s license less than one year, you must pass a driving skills examination.
 The BMV will issue an interim license, valid for 30 days, authorizing the holder to drive pending authentication of documents submitted to BMV.